Smog Check FAQs — Glendale, CA

 A family member gave me a car.
 Is a smog inspection required?

 If you acquire a vehicle that is currently registered in California from a spouse, domestic partner, sibling, child, parent, grandparent, or grandchild, you are entitled to an exemption from the smog inspection.
 Other family members or relations are not exempt and are required to obtain a smog inspection certification.
-It is always recommended to verify your specific situation with the DMV or a licensed smog station before completing the transfer.
+Always verify your specific situation with the DMV or a licensed smog station before completing the transfer.

 What is a STAR station?

 The STAR Program replaced the Gold Shield and Test Only program beginning January 1, 2013.
-If your DMV registration renewal notice states your vehicle requires a smog check at a STAR station, you must bring your vehicle to a STAR Certified location.
-Brand Smog Check Center is a fully STAR Certified Test-Only station conveniently located in Glendale on Brand Boulevard.
+If your DMV registration renewal notice states your vehicle requires a smog check at a STAR station, you must bring your vehicle to a STAR-certified location.
+Brand Smog Check Center is a fully STAR-certified Test-Only station in Glendale on Brand Boulevard.
 If your DMV notice specifically requires a STAR station, you cannot use a non-certified station.
 Visit us at 1717 S Brand Blvd for directions and hours.

 What if my car fails the inspection?

 DMV cannot provide technical information or advice in this area.
-We recommend that you contact the Bureau of Automotive Repair’s (BAR) Referee Program toll free at 800-622-7733 for Smog Check dispute resolution and inspection assistance.
-Consumers meeting low income eligibility requirements may also be eligible for repair assistance or vehicle retirement through BAR’s Consumer Assistance Program.
-For more information, call toll free at 800-952-5210.
-You may also speak with our smog technicians at Brand Smog Check Center for general guidance on next steps after a failed test.
+We recommend contacting the Bureau of Automotive Repair (BAR) Referee Program toll-free at 800-622-7733 for smog check dispute resolution and inspection assistance.
+Consumers meeting low-income eligibility requirements may also be eligible for repair assistance or vehicle retirement through BAR’s Consumer Assistance Program — call toll-free at 800-952-5210.
+You can also speak with our technicians at Brand Smog Check Center for general guidance on next steps after a failed test.

-Where is the nearest smog check near Glendale DMV?
+Where is the nearest smog check near the Glendale DMV?

-Brand Smog Check Center is conveniently located at 1717 S. Brand Blvd, Glendale, CA 91202, just minutes away from the Glendale DMV office.
-We are situated at the corner of S. Brand Blvd and San Fernando Road, making us one of the most accessible smog test stations in the area.
-No appointment is needed, simply walk in during business hours and our certified technicians will get you tested quickly.
-Once your smog inspection is complete, results are electronically submitted directly to the DMV within minutes, making your registration renewal process smooth and hassle-free.
-Visit us at 1717 S Brand Blvd for a map, directions, and full business hours.
+Brand Smog Check Center is conveniently located at 1717 S Brand Blvd, Glendale, CA 91202, just minutes from the Glendale DMV office.
+We sit at the corner of S Brand Blvd and San Fernando Road — one of the most accessible smog stations in the area.
+No appointment needed; simply walk in during business hours and our certified technicians will get you tested quickly.
+Results are submitted electronically to the DMV within minutes, so your registration renewal is smooth and hassle-free.

 Do you accept cash or cards?